 Dr. Sean Markey is a Professor with the School of Resource and Environmental Management.
-His research concerns issues of local and regional economic development, rural and small-town development, community sustainability, and sustainable infrastructure.
+His research concerns issues of local and regional economic development, rural and small-town development, community sustainability, and natural infrastructure.
 Sean continues to work with municipalities, non-profit organizations, Aboriginal communities and the business community to promote and develop sustainable forms of community and regional development.
-He serves on the Board of Directors with the Vancity Community Foundation, and the Canadian Rural Revitalization Foundation.
+He serves on the Board of Directors with the Vancity Community Foundation.
 Sean is also an Adjunct Professor with the Department of Geography at the University of Northern British Columbia.

 - Halseth, G., Markey, S., Ryser, L., Manson, D. (2016).
 Doing Community-based Research: Perspectives from the Field.
 Montreal: McGill-Queens University Press.

 - Gismondi, M., Connelly, S., Markey, S., Roseland, M. (eds.)
 (2016).
 Scaling Up: The Convergence of Social Economy and Sustainability.
 Athabasca: Athabasca University Press.

 - Markey, S., Breen, S., Lauzon, A., Gibson, R., Ryser, L., Mealy, R. (eds.)
 (2015).
 State of Rural Canada.
 Calgary: Canadian Rural Revitalization Foundation